Matthieu114/React-Chat-App/README.md

 - New channel creation
   We used a common MUI component (TopLeftSide next to discussions and before logout) who permited to add DB users in a channel by listing them with checkBox, we also used a search bar to find a user
 - Channel membership and access
-  The acces is done on the creation or if you open the channel option drawer (TopRightSide) you can manage the actif user
+  The acces is done on the creation or if you open the channel option drawer (TopRightSide) you can manage the actif user, currently we don't have friends on the app you can just add any users that are in DB
 - Invite users to channels
   At the creation or in the channel option drawer
 - Message modification